 11 They're Scratching More Often

 All dogs scratch and bite at themselves occasionally, so don't panic if yours spends a few minutes biting his foot, or scratching his ears.
 If they keep it up, though, definitely point it out to your vet.

 Sometimes, scratching can be a sign of an allergy, fleas, or similar issues.
 But if they're scratching at their mouth, it may mean they have a dental issue.
 "Some key signs of dental problems in dogs are scratching the side of the mouth where there may be pain, as well as bad breath," Tenenbaum says.
 "If the problem is really painful they may stop eating altogether.
 There may be a need for antibiotics and dental extractions to get your pet's mouth back into shape."

-If your dog is in pain, they might not want to get up, or might struggle to do so.
+If your dog is in pain, it might not want to get up or might struggle to do so.
 "Dogs don’t display pain as we might expect," Richter says.
 "They don’t always cry or whine.
-Sometimes pain is displayed through the pet being quiet, hiding, or not eating well.
+Sometimes the pain is displayed through the pet being quiet, hiding, or not eating well.
 Sometimes they appear to be sleepy and may have an increased respiratory rate.
 Never assume your dog is not in pain just because they aren’t crying or whining."